-Looking for the best fluffy American pancake recipe?
+Are you looking for the best American pancake recipe?
 Look no further!
-This foolproof, simple recipe will give you perfect pancakes every single time.
+This foolproof and easy method will give you perfect fluffy American pancakes every single time.
 There’s no better way to start the weekend!

-A fair amount of people have been asking for my pancake recipe recently.
+A fair amount of people have been asking for my American style pancake recipe recently.
 So here it is!
 This is the recipe I have been making for years with my boys.

-This recipe is foolproof – even if you’ve never made pancakes before!
-If you follow my simple instructions, you will get perfectly fluffy, delicious pancakes you’ll be proud to share with your family.
+- This recipe is foolproof – even if you’ve never made pancakes before!
+If you follow my simple instructions, you will get perfect American style pancakes you’ll be proud to share with your family.

 They are like the kind of pancakes I imagine are served in American diners – warm, thick, fluffy and they smell amazing.
 I can eat far too many of them than I care to admit!

-Trust me….these fluffy American pancakes are the BEST way to start your weekend!
+Trust me….these fluffy pancakes are the BEST way to start your weekend!

 ingredient list

-(scroll to the bottom of the post to find printable recipe card with ingredient amounts and detailed instructions)
+Scroll to the bottom of the post to find printable recipe card with ingredient amounts and detailed instructions.
+This is just a quick shopping list so you can gather your ingredients!

 - self raising flour gives these pancakes a lovely thick, fluffy texture.